 The most common deformity is a rigid talipes equinovarus deformity.

 The goal of treatment is an extended knee for ambulation.
-Release of contractures and osteotomies may be needed.
+The release of contractures and osteotomies may be needed.

 Hip surgery should be done after foot and knee surgery.
 Unilateral hip dislocation requires reduction but in bilateral affliction, the reduction is not done.